 Paintings: Still Life

 When I paint still life my motifs are usually an imagined setting as opposed to real items arranged in front of me.
-I want the liberty of exploring patterns and colours as a means of abstraction.
+I enjoy the liberty of exploring patterns and colours as a means of abstraction.
 The media used are oil paint and textured canvas, and sometimes watercolour on paper.

 With their often flattened perspective and with stylising distortions my landscape paintings are not meant to represent the realistic world.
 I prefer to remember patterns that are specific to vistas I want to explore, and I combine landscape features I like when I compose an image.
 Oil paint on textured canvas is my preferred medium.